justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

  <ul>
   <li>Provide the network with past moves and dice rolls.</li>
-  <li>Fix the problem from TDs that error can become inversely correlated to the number of turns to win.
-Normalizing by the number of turns did not seem to help—it led to volatiliy—so some other fix will be needed here.</li>
+  <li>Fix the problem from TDs that error can become inversely correlated to the number of turns to win.</li>
   <li>Enable AMSGrad when training.</li>
   <li>Add human engineered input features.</li>
 </ul>